creating:actions

 </code> </code>

--To define ''getValue()'' in the ''State'' class we need to determine whether to pull state variable values from ''current'' or ''next''+The ''primed'' field controls whether variable values are pulled from the ''current'' or ''next'' states
+-Then, in ''declareVariable()'', initialize the variables to instances of ''UnboundVariable'': +The ''primed'' field controls whether variable values are pulled from the ''current'' or ''next'' states.

--For this there must be some way of tracking whether we are currently inside a primed expression+When inside a primed expressionvariables are pulled from ''next''; when outside of primed expressions, variables are pulled from ''current''.
+-<code java [highlight_lines_extra="2,3,4"]> +When inside a primed expressionvariables are pulled from ''next''; when outside of primed expressions, variables are pulled from ''current''

--Not just variables can be primed in TLA⁺, entire expressions can be! +The ''primed'' field is initialized to ''true'', since the interpreter builds the system's initial state in the ''next'' field so we want all expressions to be implicitly primed at first
+- variables.put(name.lexeme, name); +The ''primed'' field is initialized to ''true'', since the interpreter builds the system's initial state in the ''next'' field so we want all expressions to be implicitly primed at first.

--The meaning of a primed expression is that every state variable within that expression is primed. +We can now finally define the prime operator for real, in ''visitUnaryExpr()'' in the ''Interpreter'' class
+- current.put(name.lexemenew UnboundVariable(namefalse))+We can now finally define the prime operator for real, in ''visitUnaryExpr()'' in the ''Interpreter'' class:

 + throw new RuntimeError(expr.operator,

-+ "Cannot double-prime expression nor prime initial state.");
++ ?
+"Cannot prime expression in initial state."

 + } try {